-Members and partners of the East Bay Refugee Forum
+Members and partners of the East Bay Refugee and Immigrant Forum include:

 1951 Coffee (510-280-6153) Provides training to new arrival refugees and asylees as baristas in the coffee industry.